-Electronic Dissertation Submission
+Doctoral Dissertation Submission Guide

 Individual candidates must complete the following:

-- The candidate must meet with his or her dissertation advisor to discuss research goals, timeframes and scheduling of an oral defense.
-Also during this time, if an outside reader is being considered as part of the dissertation committee, the Office of Academic and Student Affairs must give approval to the formal request to be made by the student’s department.
-For the Request for Approval of Dissertation Reader form, visit http://as.nyu.edu/object/aboutas.pp.forms or contact the Office of Academic and Student Affairs at 212.998.8060.
-Prior to scheduling the doctoral dissertation defense, three dissertation readers, one whom is the candidate's advisor, must approve the dissertation for defense.
+- The candidate must meet with his or her dissertation advisor to discuss research goals, timeframes, and scheduling of an oral defense.
+If an outside reader is being considered as part of the dissertation committee, the candidate's department must complete and sign the Dissertation Reader Approval Form to include in the candidate's graduation file.
+Prior to scheduling the doctoral dissertation defense, three dissertation readers, one who is the candidate's advisor, must approve the dissertation for defense.

-- Abstract Approval Form (Form 1)
+- Abstract Approval Form (original signature is required)

-- Survey of Earned Doctorates (Form 5)
+- Survey of Earned Doctorates

 Note: Completion of these steps, does not guarantee conferral of a candidate's degree.
 The final conferral decision rests with the Graduate School of Arts and Science and New York University's Office of the Registrar.

 - A Formatting Guide for Successful Completion of the Doctoral Dissertation